 But the idea here flows directly from the first chapter of Hebrews.
 The message of the Son is superior to that of the Old Testament prophets.
 And the Son is superior to the angels.
 So we should take even more seriously the message that he brings to us.

 Disobedience under the Old Testament Law was punishable.
-The punishment depending on the specific disobedience.
+The punishment depends on the specific disobedience.
 There were consequences for disobedience.

 And if we are punished for disobeying the message given by angels, how much more should we expect to suffer the consequences for ignoring the message given by the Son.
 The consequences for ignoring the first were physical and temporary.
 But the consequences for ignoring the message of salvation are eternal.
 So pay attention.

 So Great A Salvation

 We might talk about being saved from an accident.
 Or from making a bad decision.
 Or delivered from a bad relationship.
 Salvation refers to deliverance from something undesirable.
 But the author of Hebrews means something other than these common usages.
 He is referring to a great salvation.
 The greatest salvation possible.

 Salvation is a common term in the New Testament.
 Most commonly it refers to the initial act of being saved.
-But it is likely that the author here is referring to to salvation in it eschatological sense.
+But it is likely that the author here is referring to salvation in its eschatological sense.
 The salvation we are looking forward to.
 Deliverance from the destruction that awaits unbelievers.